Police: 1 killed, 2 hurt in apparent stabbing at high school - NewsBreak

 Police: 1 killed, 2 hurt in apparent stabbing at high school

-Jacksonville Police Chief Mike Yaniero told reporters at a news conference that two minors were taken to Naval Medical Center Camp Lejeune with injuries, and one later died.
-He said that the attack at Northside High School in Jacksonville appeared to be a stabbing but that the investigation was ongoing.
+Two minors were taken to Naval Medical Center Camp Lejeune with injuries, and one later died, Jacksonville Police Chief Mike Yaniero told a news conference.
+He said the attack at Northside High School in Jacksonville appeared to be a stabbing but that the investigation was ongoing.
 A teacher was also injured, but not stabbed, and received onsite medical treatment, he said.

-The chief said a school resource officer responded within about 20 seconds of receiving word of the attack around 7 a.m., and a student suspect was taken into custody.
-The attack happened inside the school in a common area, and many students witnessed the attack, the police chief said.
+The chief said a school resource officer responded within about 20 seconds of receiving word of the attack, which happened about 7 a.m., and a student suspect was taken into custody.
+By the end of the day, three teens were arrested and charged.
+The attack happened inside the school in a common area, and many students witnessed it, the police chief said.
 He declined to release names.

+A 16-year-old boy was charged with voluntary manslaughter, possession of a weapon on school property, assault with a deadly weapon and assault on a school official, police said late Thursday afternoon.
+Two other boys, ages 15 and 16, were each charged with assault and disorderly conduct on school property.
+All were charged as juveniles, and their names weren't released.

 A lockdown lasted until 8:45 a.m., after which the school began a dismissal process to release students to their parents.
 Nearly all students had left with their parents by the time police held a midmorning news conference.

-The attack happened just days after the school district began class on Monday.

-Dr. Barry Collins, superintendent of Onslow County Schools, said the district had expanded security in the last year with the addition of a school resource officer at every school and two at some larger high schools like Northside.
+Dr. Barry Collins, superintendent of Onslow County Schools, said the district had expanded security in the past year with the addition of a resource officer at every school and two at some larger high schools, including Northside.
 The school recently added security cameras and swipe-in door locks, he said, but will look into further safety measures in the coming weeks.

 “I don’t know at this time how it could’ve been done any better than the way it was handled, considering the circumstances," Collins said.
 "A couple of our own staff were right there when this happened.”